(If you've never read the book and are interested in what it's about, please check out my post here.)

 Yesterday, I also received an email from Greg Mortenson talking about this breaking news on his popular book.
 (I get emails from him because I donated to his organization, the Central Asia Institute).
 Here is some of what he said:

-"The Board of Directors and I made the very difficult decision to not engage with "60 Minutes" on camera, after they attempted an eleventh hour aggressive approach to reach me, including an ambush in front of children at a book signing at a community service leadership convention in Atlanta.
+Greg later went on to say that he is currently suffering from a hole in his heart, and is about to undergo surgery, and this also contributed to his reason for not speaking on camera."The Board of Directors and I made the very difficult decision to not engage with "60 Minutes" on camera, after they attempted an eleventh hour aggressive approach to reach me, including an ambush in front of children at a book signing at a community service leadership convention in Atlanta.
 It was clear that the program's disrespectful approach would not result in a fair, balanced or objective representation of our work, my books or our vital mission.
 We also turned down a last minute request for an interview with Jon Krakauer.

 The "60 Minutes" program may appear to ask simple questions, but the answers are often complex, not easily encapsulated in 10-second sound bites."